 Getting started -- You may either plant them in individual pots, or together in a communal pot.
 Either way, the pots should be at least 3 inches tall (8 cm) and have drainage holes.
-Fill it with a loose soil mix that is high in organic matter.
+Fill with a loose soil mix that is high in organic matter.
 A good mix is 1 part potting soil, 1 part fine-grade orchid bark, and 1 part perlite or pumice.
 An alternate mix is equal parts of perlite and coir fiber or peat moss.
 Do not add lime, but you may mix in some slow-release fertilizer.

-Sterilize the seeds by soaking them for 10 minutes in a mix of 1 part household bleach to 10 parts water, then rinse them well.
-Push them into the surface so that the top of the seed is even with the surface, and you can see just the tip of the seed.
+Rinse the seeds in water to clean them.
+Push them into the soil, sideways, until just a small part of the seed is exposed.
 Plant them at least 1.5 inches (4 cm) from each other.
 Water the soil until evenly moist (but not soggy).

-Until the seeds sprout, ensure that the surface soil always stays moist.
+Until the seeds sprout, ensure that the seeds always stay moist.
 If you enclose the pot in a bag or clear plastic container to maintain moisture, leave it open slightly for fresh air to enter.
 You may need to drip water a few drops of water on the seeds daily to keep them moist.